 For those who are feeling adventurous, tile style is extending the ‘natural’ theme to the warm, dreamy colours of the outback.
 Rust, sage, and rose are becoming more and more popular when it comes to décor elements and now, they’re being painted on walls and incorporated into tile classic such as subway tiles and patterned tiles.

-Sculptural tiles continue to make waves this year, creating both dramatic or subtle features with their use on walls.
+Sculptural tiles continue to make waves with tile trends this year, creating both dramatic or subtle features with their use on walls.
 Especially when it comes to adding interest to your bathroom, mudroom, or poolside architecture, adding texture to typically flat surfaces will change the whole vibe.

 Some ideas include embossed tiles, geometric shaped tiles, 3- dimensional tiles and layers of natural-looking stone cladding.
 Keeping all of these in light neutral colours grounds them to more modern spaces making them cohesive with all colour palettes and keeps the space feeling fresh.
 Alternatively, choose a contrasting colour for a dramatic impact.